Janet Munro

 Janet Munro (born Janet Neilson Horsburgh; 28 September 1934 – 6 December 1972) was a British actress.
 She won a Golden Globe Award for her performance in the film Darby O'Gill and the Little People (1959) and received a BAFTA Film Award nomination for her performance in the film Life for Ruth (1962).

-Munro starred in three Disney films: Darby O'Gill and the Little People (1959), Third Man on the Mountain (1959) and Swiss Family Robinson (1960).
-Other film credits were roles in The Trollenberg Terror (1958) and The Day the Earth Caught Fire (1961).
+Munro starred in three Disney films: Darby O'Gill and the Little People (1959), Third Man on the Mountain (1959), and Swiss Family Robinson (1960).
+Her other film credits were roles in The Trollenberg Terror (1958) and The Day the Earth Caught Fire (1961).

+Munro married the actor Tony Wright, and then the actor Ian Hendry.
+She died of a heart attack at age 38.
+She was described as having "one of the most haunting, magical cinematic presences in the late 1950s and early 1960s… and one of the saddest personal stories."

 Biography

 Early life

-Born Janet Neilson Horsburgh in Blackpool, Lancashire in 1934, she was the daughter of Scottish comedian Alex Munro (real name Alexander Neilson Horsburgh) and his wife, Phyllis Robertshaw.
+Born Janet Neilson Horsburgh in Blackpool, Lancashire, in 1934, she was the daughter of Scottish comedian Alex Munro (real name Alexander Neilson Horsburgh) and his wife, Phyllis Robertshaw.
 She used her father's stage name professionally.

 Munro grew up on the road with her father, often appearing with him on stage.
-Her mother died when Janet was seven and she was brought up by her father at first.
-She later recalled "during the war he was head of entertainment for the RAF and I went along with him wherever he happened to be.
+Her mother died when Janet was seven, and she was brought up by her father at first.
+She later recalled "during the war, he was head of entertainment for the RAF, and I went along with him wherever he happened to be.
 We entertained the troops.
 I wore kilts and sang.
-My voice was even smaller than I was but the boys didn't seem to mind – I was a bit of baggage from home."
+My voice was even smaller than I was, but the boys didn't seem to mind – I was a bit of baggage from home."

-She moved to the village of Embsay at age ten to live with her aunt and uncle for a time.
-When her father remarried she was brought up by him and her stepmother.
-After leaving school she worked in a shoe shop but her goal was to become an actress.
+She moved to the village of Embsay at age 10 to live with her aunt and uncle for a time.
+After her father remarried she was brought up by her stepmother and him.
+She left school and worked in a shoe shop, but her goal was to become an actress.
 "I never had any doubt as to what I wanted to be", she said later.